nsacyber/Hardware-and-Firmware-Security-Guidance/secureboot/Linux.md

 2. Append the certificate to DBX.

 ### 1\.8.
 Distrust a Hash via DBX or MOKX
 Using a hash to distrust a boot executable avoids the need to revoke a certificate and the entire history of things signed by that certificate.

-### 1.9.
-Interact with Command Prompt or Terminal
-### 1.10.
-Interact with UEFI Configuration
-### 1.11.
-Interact with KeyTool
+Use distrusted hashes to selectively block exploitable binaries, disable risky drivers, stop older versions of software from executing, or to block unwanted boot services.
+To block a hash, follow these steps:

+1. Compute a SHA256 hash of the binary to be blocked.
+2. Append the hash to a Secure Boot deny list...
+	1. If the binary executes before Shim, utilize the DBX.
+Prefer the DBX for blocking bootloaders and UEFI firmware, OROMs, services, hardware, etc.
+	1. If the binary executes after Shim, utilize DBX or MOKX.
+Prefer MOKX when blocking kernels, kernel modules, and other highly privileged software.

 ## 2\.
 Scripts and Commands
 ### 2\.1.
 Create Certificates and Keys